 - 10 years since I published my memoir, Life After Birth- A Memoir of Survival and Success as a Teenage Mother

 - 5 years since I created the S.O.
 What!
-Literacy, Life Skills, and Character Education curriculum with the English Language Arts Common Core State Standards
+Literacy, Life Skills, and Character Education curriculum with the English Language Arts Higher Learning Standards

 - 1 year since I made my first trip to the continent of Africa!